condensetech/directuspt/README.md

 - `-d, --dest` to set the destination path (`./snapshot` by default);
 - `--roles-filter` to set an additional filter when selecting roles to snapshot;
-- `--folders-filter` to set an additional filter when selecting folders to snapshot.
+- `--folders-filter` to set an additional filter when selecting folders to snapshot;

 ### Apply